 The still-popular "Pac-Man" was also introduced during this era.
 It was pretty simplistic, but nonetheless grabbed our attention.
 I can recall going over my best friend's house to play her Atari 2600 while our square-shaped "guy" gobbled all the dots across the screen.
 The early version did not have much variety, in fact it was the same screen over and over and did not compare with the arcade version, but for kids who were too young to hang out in arcades and didn't know any better, it was too cool to play.

 Once the hottest thing in tech, today the Atari 2600 is pretty old.
-This photo is one I took at the National Museum of American History in 2012 when a traveling exhibit called "The Art of Video Games" came into the area.
+This photo is one I took at the National Museum of American History in Washington D.C. during a 2012 visit to the museum.
+At the time, there was a traveling exhibit called "The Art of Video Games" in the area.
 An interesting exhibit overall looking at the various aspects of gaming over the decades, but it felt weird to see games, such as the Atari, viewed upon as (in tech years) as ancient history.
 Time does fly, especially as technology moves forward at such a rapid speed these days.